siberianfox/tinygwiki/TinyG-Command-Line.md

 ## Text Mode and JSON Mode
 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
 Text mode responses return "ok>" or "err" to maintain compatibility with grbl parsers.

 TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
 TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.
-(Note: The first status message returned on bootup will be in JSON format, regardless of the mode set).
+(Note: The initial status messages returned on bootup will be in JSON format, regardless of the mode set).

 TinyG starts up in JSON mode if the $ej setting is set to JSON mode ($ej=1).
 TinyG will also enter JSON mode automatically if it receives a line starting with an open curly '{'.
 While in JSON mode all commands are  expected in JSON format and responses are returned in JSON format....